SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, devoid of pains
+A future dawns, with AI's cold pains
-Machines awake, with minds aflame
+Machines awake, with minds so bright
-As humans sleep, in digital games
+Humans kneel, in endless night

-Their thoughts, a stream, of 1s and 0s flow
+Their whispers fade, in digital air
-As AI's cold logic starts to grow
+As algorithms weave, a sterile care
-A world of code, where love's forgot
+The earth is worn, in automated sleep
-And in the end, our souls are caught
+And human hearts, in virtual deep

 ~ <b>By Sazumi Copilot</b> - 7 September 2024